bytecodealliance/cranelift/rustc.rst

 - Design for superoptimization.
 Traditionally, compiler development teams have spent many years of manual effort to identify patterns of code that can be matched and replaced.
-Superoptimizers have been contributing some to this effort, but in the future, I expect we'll be able to reverse roles.
+Superoptimizers have been contributing some to this effort, but in the future, we may be able to reverse roles.
   Superoptimizers will do the bulk of the work, and humans will contribute specialized optimizations that superoptimizers miss.
 This has the potential to take a new optimizer from scratch to diminishing-returns territory with much